 - Register as ‘ready to go’ with agents and portals.
 Sign up to property portals and auction sites online so you get notified as soon as suitable properties are listed.
 We have a sister company First for Auctions that run online property auctions if you're looking for a bargain.
 Work out which local estate agents deal with the kind of properties you’re looking for and make sure they know you’re ready to proceed with a purchase.
 Let them know you’re prepared to view on a virtual phone call, even if the full details aren’t yet available, and give feedback on every property they recommend to you, so they learn what you do and don’t like and you can build a relationship.
 They’ll then be more likely to call you first when a suitable property comes up.

 - Proactively seek out properties.
 Note the roads and even individual properties that appeal to you and then ask local agents if they’ve recently valued anything in that location or of a similar type.
 They may even be prepared to approach some owners on your behalf or drop leaflets in a specific area.

 - If you need to sell a property to buy or invest, consider securing the sale first and/or moving into rented accommodation.
 While it’s not the right move for everyone, if you need to sell your current home in order to buy one or more properties and the type of property you’re looking for is in very short supply, you could position yourself as a more attractive buyer by getting rid of any related chain.
 So, if you’re willing and able to sell up and move into rented accommodation, that makes your onward purchase less complicated and may put you ahead of other potential buyers in the eyes of a seller.

 If you’re having trouble finding a property investment or new home, get in touch with your local Romans team and we’ll see what we can do to help.
-We can also provide recommendations for mortgage brokers or legal representatives.
+We can also provide recommendations for legal representatives.